janoma/alpe_split/README.md

 If this works well for a few testers, I'll see about creating an executable file so that users don't have to deal with the command line.

+## Caveats and comments

+* If you went up the Alpe du Zwift in your last ride, you might see many splits being marked immediately as taking 0 or 1 seconds.
+If that's the case, exit LiveSplit, open Zwift and open LiveSplit again once you're logged in to Zwift.
+That should clear the previous log file and you'd be ready for a fresh attempt.
+* This works for a single climb, so it won't reset if you start a second climb.
+Although that could be a nice improvement, especially for people who might want to pace multiple climbs, at this moment this is a proof of concept to see how well it works.
+We can try to make it better once a few people have used it successfully.